namoopsoo/namoopsoo.github.io/content/post/2025-10-21-kanban-cage.md

 Before pi planning hit our shores, inviting itself in, we planned by everyone putting what theu were excited about into a big group writable table and everyone with equal votes , voted. then we ranked. thats what ir was . that was great

+## Dont Defer thinking
+You shouldnt   defer thinking about what problems to solve to your product team any more than you should defer design choices to your AI LLM tool of choice.

+(Last bit inspired by https://youtu.be/eIoohUmYpGI )

 # Summary of my points

 - As the Martin Fowler blog puts it, a team Backlog is a mix of product and engineering priorities.
 Product looks at the user perspective, and Engineering looks at stability, reliability, maintainability and all the other -ilities.